Agentic Verification of Software Systems

-For this research question, we investigate \ourSol's effectiveness in proof generation on both (a) a non-program-related subset of lemmas from \coqgym, and (b) new lemmas extracted from SV-COMP programs.
-We report the number of proved lemmas from each tool in \autoref{fig:rq1}.
-Figure \ref{fig:rq1_succ} shows the total number of lemmas successfully proved by each tool.
-Figure \ref{fig:rq1_venn} presents the detailed breakdown of the lemmas proven by each tool, on \coqgym (left) and SV-COMP programs (right).
-We note that \palm's results (in green) may not reflect its full capability, as several lemmas in the benchmarks are incompatible with Rocq 8.12.
+For this research question, we investigate \ourSol's effectiveness in proof generation on mathematical lemmas.
+We report the number of proved lemmas from each tool and a detailed breakdown in \autoref{fig:rq1a}.
+The bar plot (left) shows the total number of lemmas successfully proved by each tool, whereas the Venn diagram (right) presents the detailed breakdown of the proved lemmas.
+We note that \palm's results may not reflect its full capability, as several lemmas in the benchmarks are incompatible with Rocq 8.12.